Jo Wood

 Josephine Wood (née Karslake; born 15 March 1955) is an English model, television personality and entrepreneur.
 She is the former wife of the Rolling Stones guitarist Ronnie Wood.
 She accompanied him regularly on tour, looking after his diet.

 Wood has travelled the world, and has lived in Los Angeles, New York and is now settled in London.
 When living in New York, Wood designed clothes for the fashion label No Scruples.

 Early life

 Born Josephine Karslake, Wood was born on 15 March 1955 in Essex to Rachel (née Lundell), who is South African by birth, and Michael Karslake.
 Her father was an architectural model maker, and her mother was an Avon lady and a doll maker.
 She is the oldest of four children.
 She has a sister, Lize, and two brothers, Vinnie and Paul Karslake.

 Wood worked as a model until she was 22 and was The Sun's "Face of 1972".

 Family

 In 1973, Wood eloped with Peter Greene in Las Vegas.
-They had a son, Jamie, in September 1974.
+They had a son in September 1974.
 They divorced in 1976.

 She met Ronnie Wood in 1977.
 They married on 2 January 1985.
-They have two children together, Leah (22 September 1978) and Tyrone (21 August 1983).
-Jameson (Jamie) was adopted by Ronnie and Jo helped raise Jesse Wood, Ronnie's son from his marriage to Krissy Findlay.
+They have two children together.
 She and Ronnie Wood divorced in 2009.

 Wood has ten grandchildren: Four from Jameson (Jamie), two from Leah, and four from Jesse.